lacoco-lab

 Given time limitations, presentations will be strictly kept to 30 minutes each, followed by a break and then a general discussion covering all of the papers.
 The presentation should focus on high-level points from the readings, such as the main argument and evidence for and against key claims under consideration.

 You will write a 6 page report (ACL format).
-Details TBD — will be finalized before introduction session.
+See introduction session slides for more details.

 The report should be uploaded via CMS.
 The due date will be one month following our final in-person session.